Use MongoDB Basic Types

 Introduction

-In this lab, you will learn how to work with various data types in MongoDB, including numbers, strings, booleans, dates, and object IDs.
-The lab covers practical examples of how to store, query, and manipulate data of different types in your MongoDB database.
-You will gain hands-on experience in performing common operations and understanding the appropriate use cases for each data type.
+In this lab, you will learn how to work with various fundamental data types in MongoDB.
+The lab covers practical examples of how to store, query, and manipulate data using numbers, strings, booleans, dates, and ObjectIds.
+You will gain hands-on experience performing common database operations and understanding the appropriate use cases for each data type.
+By the end of this lab, you will have a solid foundation for modeling data effectively in MongoDB.

 mongosh